dmitriid/blueredis/README.markdown

 Tests
 ===

 RedisGraph now passes tinkerpop's tests (these are included with the source).
-However, tests have been modified to test for strings only, since redis doesn't save typed values.

 Naïveté
 ===

 In order to implement `getVertices()` and `getEdges` RedisGraph stores an ordered set of vertices and edges in `global:edges` and `global:vertices`.
 Because of this calling `getVertices()` or `getEdges` on a large set of either of these may be quite slow.
 This is the reason this implementation is both straightforward an naïve :)

+Benchmarks
+===

+Right now Blueredis does up to 1000 `addVertex` calls per second on a 3.5 year-old MacBook Pro.
+Don't take these numbers seriously and do your own performance tests to see if it will suit your needs.
+At least not until a proper benchmark can be put into place.